 Capstone certificates reflect a focused collection of graduate-level courses which allow students with a bachelor's degree to obtain additional professional skills and certification.
-Capstone programs do not lead to the conferral of a degree, but do appear on a student's UW- Madison transcript.
+Capstone programs do not lead to the conferral of a degree, but do appear on a student's UW-Madison transcript.
 The availability of a capstone certificate program to an international student varies as follows:

-- The 100% online programs are available to international students who remain abroad. - Students already in the US on another visa type (e.g. J-1 scholar, J-2 dependent, H1B) may be eligible for admission to any of the capstone certificate programs. - Full-time programs on the university campus require international students to hold an F-1 or J-1 visa to study legally in the United States.
-The programs approved by the US government for F-1 or J-1 visas include Actuarial Science (p.
-5), Communication Sciences & Disorders (p.
-12), and Computer Sciences. (p.
-13)
+- The 100% online programs are available to international students who remain abroad. - Students already in the U.S. on another visa type (e.g. J-1 scholar, J-2 dependent, H1B) may be eligible for admission to any of the capstone certificate programs. - Full-time programs on the university campus require international students to hold an F-1 or J-1 visa to study legally in the United States.
+The programs approved by the U.S. government for F-1 or J-1 visas include Actuarial Science (p.
+5), Communication

+Sciences & Disorders (p.
+14), Geographic Information Systems (GIS) Fundamentals (p.
+23), and Computer Sciences. (p.
+16)